Davidsonlinhss/Davidsonlinhss/README.md

 <h1 align="center">🌟 Hi there!
-I'm Davidsonlinhss – Let's Connect and Explore Together! 🚀</h1>
+I'm Davidson Linhares – Let's Connect and Explore Together! 🚀</h1>
 <h3 align="center">In love about science, tecnology and programming.</h3>
 <h5 align="center">
   As a Backend Developer, I'm currently pursuing my second degree in Software Engineering.
 My first degree is in Biological Sciences from UFRJ, but I decided to transition into software development to follow my passion for technology and problem-solving.